Koodous/docs.koodous.com/docs/web/getting-started.md

 ## Koodous' finest

-If the community find your rulesets useful you will accumulate followers and eventually reach the Top 25 Koodous users.
-If you receive such honor, your will be part of the chosen ones that stablish the reputation of the APKs for the mobile application.
-This means taht your rules will help people to be safe, as they will be warned if a app installed in their phones or tablets match your rules.
+If the community find your rulesets useful you will accumulate followers and eventually get a high position in our ranking.
+If you receive such honor, you will be part of the chosen ones that stablish the reputation of the APKs for the mobile application.
+This means that your Yara rules will help people to be safe, as they will be warned if a app installed in their phones or tablets match them.

 ## Or go solo